johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ![screenshot of a canonical tag which reads: link rel="canonical" href="https://johnnyreilly.com/page/2"](screenshot-not-helpful-canonical.png)

 Growtika spotted that some of these pagination or tags pages were being prioritised over original blog posts.
 They suggested that I remove or `noindex` the pagination and tags pages to provide a clear signal to search engines about which pages were the most important.
 I chose to `noindex` them.
-My blog is hosted on [Azure Static Web Apps](../2023-02-01-migrating-from-github-pages-to-azure-static-web-apps/index.md) and so I was able to achieve this fairly easily by adding the following to my `staticwebapp.config.json` file:
+My site is hosted on [Azure Static Web Apps](../2023-02-01-migrating-from-github-pages-to-azure-static-web-apps/index.md) and so I was able to achieve this fairly easily by adding the following to my `staticwebapp.config.json` file:

 ```json title="staticwebapp.config.json"
 {